Brinsop: St George's church

-20th-century improvement
+20th-century alterations

 In the 1920s Sir Ninian Comper improved the interior of the church by adding an alabaster reredos to separate nave from chancel adorned with the gilded angel figures of St George and St Martin.
 The chancel was restored in 1929, after the east window stained glass was finished in 1923, as too was a north transept chapel repair.
 A war memorial was also erected in 1920 but inside the chapel.
 In the graveyard Comper built a tomb in 1925 for Herbert Astley, the court's proprietor.